Ligesh-Bhaskar/Theeyancheri2023Active/Readme.md

 Time_Exponent.cpp: C++ code to compute the time exponents of MSDs.

-Radius_Gyration_Tensor_Polymer.cpp: C++ code to compute the radius of gyration tensor of the polymers.
+Radius_gyration_tensor.cpp: C++ code to compute the radius of gyration tensor of the polymers.

 RG_ACF.cpp: C++ code to compute the radius of gyration autocorrelation function.